MicrosoftDocs/SupportArticles-docs/support/sql/connect/resolve-connectivity-errors-checklist.md

 ### Option 1

-Use the SQLCheck tool mentioned in the Prerequisites section and review information in various sections in the output file (Computer, Client Security and SQL Server).
+If you have access to the output of SQLCheck tool mentioned in the Prerequisites section and review information in various sections in the output file (Computer, Client Security and SQL Server).
 Use the information to address the issues contributing to your problem.
 See the examples below:

 |Section in the file |Text to search for |Potential action |Can help troubleshoot (examples) |
 |-|-|-|-|